louisb42/headlines/ReadMe.md

 ## Decision Log

 - Not using `MVVMLight` as it's been [deprecated](https://www.nuget.org/packages/MvvmLight/5.4.1.1?_src=template).
+Even the website does not work any more.
+Related VS Toolkit no longer compatible with latest Visual Studio.
 Using the recommended CommunityToolkit.Mvvm.

 ## Dev Notes / Questions

 - MVVM architecture is overkill for solution?
 - Same solution using .NET MAUI should be quicker and simpler?
+- Compatibility causing lots of headaches (`..\Headline.UI.Xam\Headline.UI.Xam.csproj' targets 'netstandard2.1'.
+It cannot be referenced by a project that targets 'UAP,Version=v10.0.16299'.
+Headline.UI.Xam.UWP`).
+See [Using .NET Standard 2.1 with UWP](https://stackoverflow.com/questions/58070082/using-net-standard-2-1-with-uwp).